Mark2Mark/mark-zones-plugin/README.md

   ## What does it do?

-  - Display Zones per master per script
+  Display Zones per master, per script in different colors.
+  Optionally with a name and overshoot, or dashed if it’s just a (guide)line.

   ### Types of Zones
   - Zones as *pair*